vishalkirtisharma/ML-AI/README.md

 For detailed implementation and results, please refer to the [Support Vector Regression documentation](04) Support Vector Regression/support_vector_regression_documentation.md).

+## Decision Tree Regression
+Decision tree regression is a non-parametric supervised learning method used for regression tasks.
+It models the relationship between features and target values by creating a tree-like structure.
+The model splits the data into subsets based on feature values, making predictions based on the average target value in each subset.

+The dataset used for this model is `Position_Salaries.csv`, which contains information about various positions and their corresponding salaries.

 ## Future Additions

 This section will be updated with additional models and functionalities as the project expands.
 Future models may include decision trees and more.